Dobrushin Coefficients of Private Mechanisms Beyond Local Differential Privacy: Dobrushin Coefficients with Bounded PML

-\end{lemma} \begin{IEEEproof} See Appendix \ref{app:TVeqonSimplexlemma}. \end{IEEEproof} Lemma \ref{lem:QcdontchangeTVcontr} implies that, when considering the contraction of the total variation distance with an $(\varepsilon,c)$-PML constraint, the restriction of input distributions only changes the set of feasible mechanisms, while the contraction coefficient itself takes the input-distribution-independent form given in \eqref{eq:Drobushin}.
+Lemma \ref{lem:QcdontchangeTVcontr} implies that, when considering the contraction of the total variation distance with an $(\varepsilon,c)$-PML constraint, the restriction of input distributions only changes the set of feasible mechanisms, while the contraction coefficient itself takes the input-distribution-independent form given in \eqref{eq:Drobushin}.

-Note that the set $\mathcal M(\varepsilon,c)$ of mechanisms satisfying $(\varepsilon,c)$-PML makes no assumptions about the support size of the induced output variable $Y$, and therefore is a subset of $\bigcup_{L=2}^\infty \mathcal S_{|\mathcal X|,L}$.
-In Lemma \ref{lem:cardinality}, we show that it is enough to restrict the optimization in \eqref{eq:etaTVepscdef} to kernels that induce a binary output, that is, to $K\in \mathcal M(\varepsilon,c)\cap \mathcal S_{N,2}$.
-We also remark that \cite{ordentlich2021strong} shows that $\eta_f$ is achieved by input distributions with binary support.
-However, due to the restriction of input distributions to $\mathcal Q_\mathcal X(c)$, this result does not apply to the presented problem.